reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 <br /> <br />

 Create a New Virtual Machine: <br />
-Create a New Virtual Machine: In UTM, select"Create a New Virtual Machine" to begin the setup process.
+Create a New Virtual Machine: In UTM, select "Create a New Virtual Machine" to start the setup process.
 Create a New Virtual Machine
 <br />

 <img src="https://i.imgur.com/te0olrC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>